-Further inquiries may be directed to the Vice President for Organizational Development who is the Section 504 and Title IX Coordinator and Affirmative Action Office, Room 200 Advanced Technology Center, 500 Galliher Way Fairmont WV 304-367-4692
+Further inquiries may be directed to the Director of Human Resources who is the Section 504 and Title IX Coordinator and Affirmative Action Office, Room 200 Advanced Technology Center, 500 Galliher Way Fairmont WV 304-367-4692

 Society has allocated to Pierpont Community & Technical College and its community - faculty, students, and administrators - a position of special esteem and unique freedom to facilitate the accomplishments of its mission.
 The parallel obligation of Pierpont Community & Technical College is to establish high goals and strive to achieve them.
 The aim of Pierpont must be the pursuit of truth and the furtherance and creation of knowledge.
 The greatest measure of the excellence of Pierpont is the intellectual growth of its students, their commitment to the use of reason in the resolution of problems, their development to technical and intellectual integrity.